-In our last newsletter, Esther Stirling, Head of Agricultural and Rural Affairs, and Laura Greenman, senior associate in our planning team, examined how the law then stood concerning public access to land.
+In our last newsletter, Laura Greenman, senior associate in our planning team, examined how the law then stood concerning public access to land.
 Farmers and landowners have been concerned about the spread of coronavirus in rural areas being potentially exacerbated where public footpaths cross land and, in particular, where they come close to buildings or where people gather at beauty spots.

 Here we look at how the law stands today – please bear in mind that the law continues to change and you should pay close attention to the latest government announcements.